10 Best Things to Do in Tulum, Mexico

 There are many mysterious cenotes in Mexico and at least 6,000 beautiful cenotes in the Yucatan Peninsula.

-You can easily spend a whole day visiting the best cenotes in Tulum, where you can swim, snorkel, chill out, and jump off the platforms into the crystal clear water.
+You can easily spend a whole day visiting the best cenotes, where you can swim, snorkel, chill out, and jump off the platforms into the crystal clear water.

 The best time to visit the cenotes to avoid crowds is in the morning or just before closing time.